csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 const Mul = (x, y) => liftF(mul(x, y)) //a function that if run, returns a Suspend(mul(x,y), f) such that f() returns Pure(mul(x,y))
 {% endhighlight %}

 Here, again, *Div(x, y)*, *Add(x, y)* and *Mul(x, y)* are actually just *Suspend* objects under the hood that contain the objects representing the lowercase variants *div*, *add* and *mul*, with the deferred operation of wrapping those into a *Pure*.
-However, what is different compared to the example with the Maybe monad is that *div*, *add* and *mul* now represent operations that can be carried out.
+However, what is different compared to the example with the Maybe monad is that *div*, *add* and *mul* now represent operations that can be carried out, as opposed to being plain numbers (as in the case of, e.g., *just(4)*).

 Next, we define our two *interpreter* functions, whose task it is to transform the data contained within each intermediate *Suspend* object prior to their being run.
-Since we don't know what type our interpreter function will (in general) return, it's important that we wrap the return values into an *Id()* wrapper.
-This will allow us to inject the result into the existing chain of operations within the *Suspend* object using *flatmap()*:
+Since we don't know what type our interpreter function will (in general) return, it's important that we wrap the return values into an *Id()* wrapper, so that we can deal with a common language (this is because our runner function needs to be agnostic as to what data types it will be dealing with):

 {% highlight javascript %}
 const interpretAsValue = x => {
-  if (x.type == 'div') {
+  // returns an Id monad containing a numerical value if (x.type == 'div') {
     return Id(x.x / x.y)
   }